 Sober dating at the cinema

 A decent list of sober dating night spots needs to start with a decent set of cinemas.
 So, if you’re in London and you want something with a bit more class than a carton of stale popcorn and bucket of cola, book your seats at Curzon.
-You’ll find Real Kombucha being served at Curzon Soho, Aldgate, Victoria and Bloomsbury, so you’re guaranteed something that works well as a non-alcoholic alternative to Prosecco, an alternative to Sauvignon Blanc and an alternative to cider.
+You’ll find Real Kombucha being served at Curzon Soho, Aldgate, Victoria and Bloomsbury, so you’re guaranteed something that works well as a non-alcoholic alternative to Prosecco, an alternative to Sauvignon Blanc.
 Get stuck in!

 If you’re more of an Everyman Cinemas couple, you’ll find the best non-alcoholic lager in the country served across their bars.
 We’re talking about Lucky Saint, of course.
 Have it poured slowly into a chilled, frosty glass… it doesn’t get much better than that.